Dietetics Internship Program Overview

 Q: Do you conduct interviews?

-A: We interview top applicants that meet our criteria for admission via Skype.
+A: We interview top applicants that meet our criteria for admission via Zoom.
 The number of applicants interviewed each year varies based on the applicant pool we receive that year.
 The interview is an opportunity to answer any of your questions about the program, as well as allow the selection committee to get to know the applicant.

 Q: What is your concentration emphasis?